ADVERTISEMENT

 2. Tablet Rabeprazole 20 mg twice daily in the morning and night after food for 10 days.

-3. Tablet Shelcal CT (calcium) 500 mg, one tablet at night before food for 30 days.
+3. Tablet Shelcal CT (Calcium) 500 mg, one tablet at night before food for 30 days.

 5. Use a crepe bandage 6 inches throughout the day from the toes to the mid-leg area.

-6. You need to do wobble board exercises, once the pain settles down and also sand walking exercises.
+6. You need to do wobble board exercises, once the pain settles down, and also sand walking exercises.

 7. Calf stretching exercises need to start twice daily for 15 minutes each.

-8. Use silicon heels or buy the arch support with silicon heels, which will reduce the pain and swelling of the heel.
+8. Use silicon heels or buy arch support with silicon heels, which will reduce the pain and swelling of the heel.

 9. Dip your feet in cold water twice daily.